 Oregon's Construction Lien Law is codified at ORS 87.001 to 87.060 and 87.075 to 87.093.

 Liens are instruments, recorded with the land records for the locality where the relevant real property is situated, that document the agreement between the owner/customer and the contractor.
-They generally include a description of the work requested, a tentative schedule, and an information about charges and payments.
+They identify the primary parties and generally include a description of the work requested, a tentative schedule, and an information about charges and payments.

 Altogether, there are four separate lien waivers: partial conditional, partial unconditional, final conditional, and final unconditional.
 A conditional waiver offers more protection to the lien claimant, and depends on the payment clearing the bank, meaning that there are no bounced checks or other complications.
 An unconditional waiver offers more protection to the owner and is effective regardless of payment receipt.

 For example, let's say a customer makes a payment toward the total balance due and contractor offers to release a portion of the rights reserved by a recorded lien.
 Unconditional waivers do not require bank confirmation, so the claimant completes and records an unconditional waiver on progress payment form, which identifies the parties, the nature of improvement, the property, and the relevant dates and payments applied.

 This article is provided for informational purposes only and should not be relied upon as a substitute for the advice of an attorney.
 Please contact an Oregon lawyer with any questions about waivers or other issues related to construction liens.

 Deeds.com Oregon Unconditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Wednesday February 13, 2019